rcantini/rcantini.github.io/content/courses/_index.md

 <p style="margin-bottom: 0px; text-align: justify">
 <a href="https://www.unical.it/storage/cds/7179/activities/100549/" target="_blank">Sistemi Operativi</a><br>
-This course discusses the principles of concurrent programming, synchronization, and access to shared data in multi-threaded applications.
+This course discusses the main constructs for modeling and implementing multi-threaded applications, issues related to synchronization and access to shared variables, and concurrency mechanisms in Java, particularly Semaphores and Monitors.
 <ul>
 <li>Academic years: 2023 - 2024, 2022 - 2023, 2021-2022</li>
 </ul>